dmodi07/Project-Bank/README.md

 ## Missing Features / What's Next
 Focus on what you didn't get to do, and what you would do if you had more time, or things you would implement in the future.

 There are far too many things I had to leave out due to limited time.
 This includes the things shared above such as an option to open three different accounts - chequing, savings and investment, an option to invest in different investment options, variable return stocks that are risky, fixed interest stock that is more stable, an option to take a loan at some interest rate.
-In addition, I wanted to include tools such as a simple calculator, mortgage calculator, credit score, and so on.
+In addition, I wanted to include tools such as a simple calculator, mortgage calculator, credit score, command line prompting and so on.

 ## Final Reflection
 Write at least a paragraph about your experience in this course.
 What did you learn?
 What do you need to do to learn more?
 Key takeaways? etc.

 I had an extraordinary time with this course.
 I think it really is designed to force everyone to win without them even realizing it.
 The amount of activities are perfectly balanced and scattered almost like Boom Beach, a strategy game by Supercell that I used to play back in the day.
 There is much to discover and each time I sit down with this course, each time I learn something new!
 That's the best part of it really.
 I love how some tips are shared in annoucements, some are shared through team activities, some through the homework assignments and some through the report and readme files.
 It's sooooo coooooool how professor has come up with this and put this all together.
 When I become a teacher, I will have big shoes to fill, and this project in a way gave me the right exposure to so much more than just python coding curriculum.
 I think I will be able to do a great job, all thanks to this course.

-### TO DO
+### Done
 ---
-[ ] Command line prompts \
 [x] Docstring \
 [x] Doctests \
-[ ] Testing file \
+[x] Testing file \
 [x] Pycodestyle